emipa606/IncreasedDodgeChance/README.md

 - Consciousness is now a factor when determining dodge chances

-- Tweaked the &quot;Post-processed curved&quot; modifier
+- Tweaked the "Post-processed curved" modifier

 # **Compatibility**